 So you are thinking about getting back into sewing?
 Whether sewing garments, crafts, quilts, or dolls, you will need a list of supplies in your sewing basket, ready at all times.
 A sewing basket can be anything like; a shoebox, a sweater box, a hat box, or anything that will hold your sewing supplies in it.

-Tape measure: - A 60" linen tape measure with metal ends works best.
+A 60″ linen tape measure with metal ends works best.
 Tape measures are used for measuring awkward measurements like round things that can not be measured with a ruler.

 Of course you will need a sewing machine, an iron, and a sturdy table and chair.
 Keep in mind, the happiest of crafters, quilters, and seamstresses finish each project before moving onto the next!

 Judi Harris – For more information, free patterns and ideas, and thousands of photographs about sewing, quilting, fashion design, craft making, and doll making visit http://www.lovetosew.com